SwayaanTechnologies/JavaScript/README.md

 Here are some common JavaScript events:

 1. **Mouse Events**:

     - `click`: Occurs when a mouse button is clicked on an element.

     - `mouseover`: Fires when the mouse pointer enters an element.

-   - `mouseout`: Fires when the mouse pointer leaves an element.
+    - `mouseout`: Fires when the mouse pointer leaves an element

     - `mousemove`: Occurs when the mouse pointer is moved over an element.

 2. **Keyboard Events**:

     - `keydown`: Triggered when a key is pressed down.

     - `keyup`: Fired when a key is released.

     - `keypress`: Occurs when a key is pressed down and released.

 3. **Form Events**:
    - `submit`: Fired when a form is submitted.